dentarg/auth0-blog/_posts/2017-06-27-signing-into-microsoft-office-365-with-google-apps.markdown

 }
 ```

-After copying and pasting the rule above, we need to replace the value of the following constants: `AAD_CUSTOM_DOMAIN`, `AAD_TENANT_NAME`, `AAD_CLIENT_ID`, `AAD_CLIENT_SECRET`.
-The first two constants refer to our company main domain, and the subdomain that Microsoft assigned to us while subscribing for their products.
+After copying and pasting the rule above, we need to replace the values of the following constants: `AAD_CUSTOM_DOMAIN`, `AAD_TENANT_NAME`, `AAD_CLIENT_ID`, `AAD_CLIENT_SECRET`.
+The first two constants refer to our company main domain and the subdomain that Microsoft assigned to us while subscribing for their products.
 The last two constants refer to the app that we registered on the Azure Portal.

 Note that the rule above does not distinguish users by any means.
-Every new user, that connects to Microsoft products with a Google Apps user, will get an Office 365 license.
+Every new user that connects to Microsoft products with a Google Apps user will get an Office 365 license.
 You can tweak this rule at will to properly decide what licenses you are going to provision to what users.
-For example, you could easily change the rule to give a *Microsoft Dynamics 365* license to users of an specific Google Apps group, and to give *Office 365* to everybody else.
+For example, you could easily change the rule to give a *Microsoft Dynamics 365* license to users of a specific Google Apps group while giving *Office 365* to everybody else.
 The functions `getAvailableLicenses` and `assignOffice365License` above are the ones that hold the logic that define that everybody gets an *Office 365* license.

 ## Conclusion

-The integration describe in this article enables companies to take the most of the enterprise tools provided by two of the most important companies around, Microsoft and Google.
-The approach shown enables companies to rely on a single source of truth (Google Apps in this case), when talking about identity management, to automatically provision users and licenses on another software provider (in that case Microsoft).
-But the strategy used here is generic.
-With Auth0 Rules we can integrate any other software providers that exposes APIs to manage resources and identities.
+The integration described in this article enables companies to make the most of the enterprise tools provided by two of the most important companies around, Microsoft and Google.
+The approach shown enables companies to rely on a single source of truth (Google Apps in this case), when talking about identity management, to automatically provision users and licenses on another software provider (Microsoft).
+In addition, the strategy used here is generic.
+With Auth0 Rules we can integrate any other software providers that expose APIs to manage resources and identities.

-Besides that, by using Auth0 we also get access to state-of-the-art features that can help protecting valuable information.
-For example, with Auth0 we can easily add [Multifactor Authentication](https://auth0.com/docs/multifactor-authentication) to enhance the authentication security, or configure [Passwordless authentication](https://auth0.com/passwordless) to smooth the authentication process.
+Besides that, by using Auth0 we also get access to state-of-the-art features that can help protect valuable information.
+For example, with Auth0 we can easily add [Multifactor Authentication](https://auth0.com/docs/multifactor-authentication) to enhance authentication security, or configure [Passwordless authentication](https://auth0.com/passwordless) to smooth the authentication process.